armaankhantech/asm-ai-student-admission-assistant/README.md

 Students can ask questions about the college, courses, admissions, fees, placements, infrastructure, contact information and other supported college information.

-The chatbot uses a **Retrieval-Augmented Generation (RAG)** approach so that responses are grounded in the college's verified knowledge base rather than relying only on general model knowledge.
+The chatbot uses a **Structured Knowledge-Powered College Chatbot** approach so that responses are grounded in the college's verified knowledge base rather than relying only on general model knowledge.

 ### ⚡ 2.
 Admission Enquiry Automation